 Liberalization of foreign trade

-The banking sector in Sri Lanka, which comprises licensed commercial banks (LCBs) and licensed specialized banks (LSBs), dominates and accounts for the highest share of the total assets in the financial system.
-The bank capital-to-assets ratio declined to 6.8% in 2020.
+The banking sector in Sri Lanka, which comprises licensed commercial banks (LCBs) and licensed specialized banks (LSBs), dominates the financial system and accounts for the largest share of total assets.
+The central bank is responsible for licensing new LCBs and LSBs, conducting continuous supervision and examination of banks, enforcing regulations and providing directions, orders and guidelines to banks.

 Banking system